 Beyond laptops, smartphones, and tablets, think about the wearables, game consoles, and connected TVs that have become staples in our everyday lives.
 Now imagine what the next few years have in store.
 A smart refrigerator that notifies you when you’re low on milk and, even better, orders another gallon for home delivery.
 A mobile device-controlled home that can lock the doors, turn off the lights and adjust the temperature while you’re away.
 A connected car that enables hands-free driving – and one day may practically drive itself.

 As connected devices continue to empower consumers, they are also opening up marketing opportunities brands cannot yet imagine.
 But only if marketers are able to continuously recognize the real people behind the devices.
 This is the essence of people-based marketing.

 A people-based approach to cross-device tracking is now a strategic necessity.
 By collecting and connecting a brand’s first-party data to known customers, marketers can identify and relate to actual people – not just device or cookie IDs — as they move across screens.
 The ability to connect data across multiple platforms and tools that don’t talk to each other allows marketers to achieve a true single view of customer and deliver the type of 1:1 brand experiences consumers expect.

-Here are four reasons why marketers need a customer-centric cross-device strategy:
+Here are four reasons why marketers need a customer-centric cross-channel marketing strategy:

 Power addressable marketing.